Hearing loss from noise exposure is preventable- reduce your risk of hearing loss by practicing Safe Sounds!

-The chart above represents levels of noise measured in decibels (dBA), is an expression of the relative loudness of sounds in air as perceived by the human ear.
-Sounds (measured in dBA) are coded green (lower) – yellow (medium to loud) – red (loud) and the permissible exposure times are noted before hearing damage begins to occur.
+This chart represents levels of noise measured in decibels (dBA) -an expression of the relative loudness of sounds in air as perceived by the human ear.
+Sounds (measured in dBA) are coded green (lower) – yellow (medium to loud) – red (loud) and the permissible or safe exposure times are noted before hearing damage begins to occur.